 What does coffee from Ethiopia taste like?

 Ethiopia is not only the presumed birthplace of Arabica coffee.
-The country has a long coffee tradition; it is one of the few coffee-producing countries where coffee consumption is deeply rooted in the culture.
-As a result, domestic demand for coffee is high, and almost half of the cultivated coffee remains in the country.
-Ethiopia is the largest coffee-producing country in Africa and, according to ICO data, the fifth largest coffee exporter in the world.
+The country has a long coffee tradition and is one of the few coffee-producing countries where coffee consumption is firmly rooted in the culture.
+As a result, domestic demand for coffee is high and about half of the cultivated coffee remains in the country.
+Ethiopia is the largest coffee-producing country in Africa and according to ICO data, the world's fifth-largest coffee exporter.

-As is often the case with coffee-specific topics, it is very difficult to make generalizations.
+As is so often the case with coffee-specific topics, it is very difficult to make generalizing statements.
 The same applies to the taste of Ethiopian coffees.

-Generally, Ethiopian coffees are known for floral and fruity flavor notes and tend to have a lighter body.
+In general, it can be said that Ethiopian coffees are known for floral and fruity flavor notes and have a rather light body.

-In specific individual cases, it then depends on numerous factors such as the region within the country, the local varieties, the altitude, the processing, etc. Thus, coffee from the same region in Ethiopia (as in all other growing countries) can differ significantly in taste.
+In specific individual cases, it depends on numerous factors such as the region within the country, local varieties, altitude, processing, etc. So coffee from the same region in Ethiopia (as in all other growing countries) can taste quite different from one another.

-Before we delve into the different regions in Ethiopia, which can generally also be assigned certain profiles, let's first look at some Ethiopian specifics:
+Before we go into the different regions in Ethiopia, to which certain profiles can generally be assigned, first a few Ethiopian specifics:

 Processing: Washed vs. Unwashed

 The two dominant processing methods are washed and unwashed (fully natural).
-Washed coffees from Limu, Sidamo, and Yirgacheffe taste significantly more nuanced, finer, and have a lighter body than unwashed coffees.
+Washed coffees from Limu, Sidamo and Yirgacheffe taste noticeably more nuanced, finer and have a lighter body than unwashed coffees.
 Unwashed coffees are often very fruity and berry-like, and have a wine-like acidity.

-Although washed coffees are often more relevant in the specialty coffee world, it is interesting to know that more than two-thirds (approx. 70 to 80%) of Ethiopian coffees are processed unwashed.
-The climatic conditions for pure sun-drying are optimal in Ethiopia, and in some coffee regions, water tends to be scarce.
+Although washed coffees are more often relevant in the specialty coffee world, it is interesting to know that more than two-thirds (approximately 70 to 80%) of Ethiopian coffees are processed unwashed.
+The climatic conditions for pure sun drying are optimal in Ethiopia and in some coffee regions, water is rather a scarce resource.

-Processing methods such as “honey processed” and experiments with specific fermentation methods are still very rare.
-The reason for this is that it has been very difficult for exporters to process micro-lots so far.
-Micro-lots have no tradition in the Ethiopian coffee system, and so exporters usually do not have the appropriate machinery to process smaller coffee lots.
-However, a change is currently taking place, so this trend is expected to increase in the future.
+Processes like "honey processed" and experiments with certain fermentation methods are currently still very rare.
+The reason for this is that it has so far been very rarely possible for exporters to process micro lots.
+Micro lots have no tradition in the Ethiopian coffee system and so exporters usually don't have the right machines to process smaller coffee lots.
+A shift is just beginning here, so this trend is likely to increase in the future.

 Variety Richness

-The Ethiopian highlands in the west of the country are the birthplace of Arabica coffee, and so it is that Ethiopia has the greatest genetic diversity of Arabica varieties of all coffee-cultivating countries.
+The Ethiopian highlands in the western part of the country are the birthplace of Arabica coffee, and so it comes about that Ethiopia, of all coffee-cultivating countries, has the greatest genetic diversity of Arabica varieties.

-To date, the JARC (Jimma Agriculture Research Center) in Ethiopia has isolated approximately 3,000 “coffee accessions” in its research facilities, but they have not yet genetically evaluated all of them.
-Thus, there is an incredibly high genetic diversity in Ethiopia with up to 3,000 possible Arabica varieties.
+To date, the JARC (Jimma Agriculture Research Center) in Ethiopia has isolated approximately 3,000 "coffee accessions" in their research facilities, but they have not yet genetically analyzed all of them.
+So there is an incredibly high genetic diversity in Ethiopia with up to 3,000 possible Arabica varieties.

-Ethiopian coffee varieties are often collectively referred to as "Heirloom varieties," which is not technically correct.
-A more accurate term is "local landraces" of Arabica.
+Often Ethiopian coffee varieties are summarized as "heirloom varieties," which is not strictly correct.
+A more accurate term is "local landraces," that is, the local landraces of Arabica.

 Hannes Fendrich

-These traditional, local varieties differ by region, which certainly contributes to the different flavor profiles in the respective regions.
-The most accurate division is into varieties released by the JARC and local landraces.
-Since most coffee is produced by "smallholder" farmers and they often cultivate different varieties, it is currently rare to have the opportunity to taste single-varietal coffees.
-With the increase in privately owned farms that we are currently seeing, this will hopefully become more common in the future.
+These traditional, local varieties differ by region, which certainly contributes to the different flavor profile in each region.
+The most accurate classification is into varieties released by the JARC and the local landraces.
+Since most coffee is produced by smallholder farmers and they often cultivate different varieties, it is currently still rare to have the opportunity to taste pure varietal coffees.
+With the increase in privately run farms that we are seeing at the moment, this will hopefully become more common in the future.

 Growing Conditions, Soil, Microclimate:

 Of course, growing conditions play a major role.
-It has also been proven in Ethiopia that the very high-altitude growing regions in Sidamo, Yirgacheffe, and Limu produce the best qualities.
+In Ethiopia too, it has proven true that the very high altitude growing regions in Sidamo, Yirgacheffe and Limu produce the best qualities.

 Fermentation and Processing